Lorry Sant: End of career and death

 In 1989, Lorry Sant was charged with corruption in court, but the case was abandoned after magistrate Carol Peralta ruled that although there was enough evidence to issue a bill of indictment, the crimes were time-barred.
 After Labour whip Wenzu Mintoff (Dom Mintoff's nephew) wanted to expel him from the party, Lorry Sant produced an envelope containing a number of photos in parliament, apparently in an attempt to blackmail either Wenzu or Dom Mintoff.
 The photos were never revealed to the public.

 Due to friction within the MLP, the party administration suspended Sant from all party activities in 1990, and he therefore did not contest the general election of 1992.
 The MLP leader Alfred Sant reversed this suspension on 24 April 1995 due to Lorry Sant's deteriorating health at the time.

 Sant died on 5 October 1995 at the age of 57.

 Legacy

 A bronze statue of Lorry Sant was inaugurated in his hometown Paola on 10 February 2000.
 It stands within a garden which is also named after the politician.

 Lorry Sant owned a villa in Marsaskala.
-His wife requested planning permission to demolish the building and replace it with six semi-detached villas in 2018.
+His widow requested planning permission to demolish the building and replace it with six semi-detached villas in 2018.